abiyasfaw0034/the-wild-oasis-/README.md

 # Wild oasis

-one of the big projects in the react course
+one of the big projects in the react course. built with react and supabase for the database